-Endless Path Zendo, a Diamond Sangha Zen temple in Rochester, NY, is a lay Buddhist group, intimate and non-institutional in atmosphere, dedicated to walking the Buddha Way in the midst of our ordinary lives.
+Endless Path Zendo, in Rochester, NY, is a lay Buddhist group, intimate and non-institutional in atmosphere, dedicated to walking the Buddha Way in the midst of our ordinary lives.
 We find our center of gravity in the deep creative imagination of Zen and in the ancient vows of the Bodhisattva.

 Wednesday: 7-8:30 pm